Ensemble-Based Peak Demand Probability Density Forecasting with Application to Risk-Aware Power System Scheduling: Problem statement

 \subsection{Addressing autocorrelation}

 When improperly modeled, autocorrelation in time series results in the weakening of the proposed framework due to violation of the \gls{iid} assumption \autoref{eq:assumption}.
-As discussed in \cite{majumdar_extreme_2019}, \gls{GEV} is still applicable under weak autocorrelation as long as the block maxima are effectively independent.
-Furthermore, it is theoretically proven in \cite{leadbetter_extremes_1983} that even with relatively strong autocorrelation with a slow rate of decay of the \gls{ACF}, the classical asymptotic behavior of \gls{EVA} still holds.
-For example, \gls{GEV} can be applied to predict the probability of extreme floods in hydrology based on monthly rainfall maxima, despite the month-to-month correlation.
-Examples of \gls{EVA} being applied to potentially weakly autocorrelated series in power system applications include \cite{ganger_statistical_2014}, where autocorrelation in the ramp rate is reduced due to differencing, and \cite{wang_high_2018}, where the peaks are effectively independent.
-We argue that the conditional \gls{EVA} framework we established in \autoref{eq:max_min_follows_gev} is still applicable under strong autocorrelation using either of the following configurations: \begin{itemize} \item Direct modeling of autocorrelation: For vector $\boldsymbol{z}_{<n}=[z_{n-r},\cdots, z_{n-2}, z_{n-1}]^\intercal$ representing the history of $z_n$ up to lag order $r$, assuming that strongly correlated lag orders are included in $\boldsymbol{z}_{<n}$, for exogenous factors $\boldsymbol\psi_n$, an autoregressive nonstationary process can be approximated as locally \gls{iid} using the unknown conditional distribution $z_n \sim \text{D}(z|\boldsymbol\psi_n,\boldsymbol{z}_{<n})$, which is in the form of \autoref{eq:assumption}.
+However, prior work shows that \gls{GEV} is still applicable under weak autocorrelation as long as the block maxima are effectively independent \cite{majumdar_extreme_2020}.
+Even with relatively strong autocorrelation with a slow rate of decay of the \gls{ACF}, the classical asymptotic behavior of \gls{EVA} still holds \cite{leadbetter_extremes_1983}.
+For example, \gls{GEV} is routinely applied in hydrology to estimate the probability of extreme floods from monthly rainfall maxima despite the month-to-month correlation.
+Similar settings in power systems include \cite{ganger_statistical_2014}, where differencing reduces autocorrelation in ramp rates, and \cite{wang_high_2018}, where peaks are effectively independent.
+We argue that the conditional \gls{EVA} framework in \autoref{eq:max_min_follows_gev} is still applicable under strong autocorrelation, provided that one of the following configurations is used: \begin{itemize} \item Direct modeling of autocorrelation: For $\boldsymbol{z}_{<n}=[z_{n-r},\cdots, z_{n-2}, z_{n-1}]^\intercal$ representing the history of $z_n$ up to lag order $r$, assuming that strongly correlated lag orders are included in $\boldsymbol{z}_{<n}$, for exogenous factors $\boldsymbol\psi_n$, an autoregressive nonstationary process can be approximated as locally \gls{iid} using the unknown conditional distribution $z_n \sim D(\boldsymbol\psi_n,\boldsymbol{z}_{<n})$, which is in the form of \autoref{eq:assumption}.
 An example of this configuration is shown in \autoref{fig:model_overview}, where the predicted daily peak distribution is conditioned on strongly correlated historical demand.